wpsmith/simple-twitter-connect/readme.txt

 == Changelog ==

+= 0.12 =
+* Modified tweet button to use custom shortlinks.
+This can solve the copy/paste problem for manual RT's.
+Also makes searching work better.

 = 0.11 =
 * Moved session_start into the init method.
 Somehow this is more compatible, I guess?
 * Added official Twitter Tweet button.
 This is a replacement for the TweetMeme button which is still available if you prefer it.